Hiroaki-K4/func_opt/README.md

 <br></br>

-The geometric meaning of Newton method is as follows.
+The geometric meaning of Newton's method is as follows.
 The higher order terms in Eq(1) ... is to approximate the function $f(x)$ by the following parabola

 $$
 f_2(x)=f(\bar{x})+f\prime(\bar{x})(x-\bar{x})+\frac{1}{2}f\prime\prime(\bar{x})(x-\bar{x})^2 \tag{4}